- Container functionalities

 - Preparation of the container

 - Miscellaneous and testing

-- Let's Encrypt certificates generation by Certbot using DNS challenges,
+- Let's Encrypt wildcard and regular certificates generation by Certbot using DNS challenges,

 - Automated renewal of almost expired certificates using Cron Certbot task,

 - Standardized API throuh Lexicon library to insert the DNS challenge with various DNS providers,

 - Centralized configuration file to maintain several certificates,

 - Automated restart of specific containers when a certificate is renewed,